-With a strong passion for reading and writing, Lisa Marie enjoys writing short stories and poems during her free time.
-Ever since a young age, Lisa Marie still enjoys playing competitive badminton and enjoys running track and field.
-Since she played her first note at the age of four, Lisa Marie has had an incessant love for playing the violin.
-Along with TEDxRedmond, Lisa Marie is also a board member of a non-profit organization called STEM Labs reaching out for youth and inspiring them to code.
-This is her fourth year being part of the committee and is very excited for planning TEDxRedmond 2014!
+Lisa Marie Dias is an upcoming sophomore at Redmond High School.
+With a strong passion for reading and writing, Lisa Marie loves writing short stories and poems during her free time.
+She enjoys playing competitive badminton, running track and field, and playing the violin.
+This year, her robotics team was semi-finalists in state and traveled to Anaheim, California for the VEX World Championship 2014.
+Just a few years ago, Lisa Marie and her friends scored an Honorable Mention for Toshiba Exploravision.
+Along with TEDxRedmond, she is also a board member of a non-profit organization reaching out for youth and inspiring them to code.
+This is her fourth year being part of the committee and is so excited for planning TEDxRedmond 2014!

 At fourteen years old, Lucy Jiang is practically inseparable from her digital camera and is fascinated by the power of capturing moments through film.
 She and her friends traveled to Washington D.C. for the 2014 National History Day competition, after placing first in the state for their group performance.
 Lucy is a Level 1 Certified Skate Instructor and a summer camp counselor for Skate Journeys Skate School, in addition to being a weekly volunteer at the local skate rink.
 She also has a passion for other extracurricular activities, such as piano and flute, Chinese, and fine art.